netreplica/nrx/README.md

     * Choose "GO TO LAB".
 In SIMULATE menu, choose START LAB
     * Use NODES menu to monitor the status of each node

-3. Without `--output cml` argument, `nrx.py` will save data from NetBox as a CYJS file `<site_name>.cyjs`
+3. Without `--output cml` argument, `nrx` will save data from NetBox as a CYJS file `<site_name>.cyjs`

     ```Shell
     export NB_API_TOKEN='replace_with_valid_API_token'
-    ./nrx.py --api https://demo.netbox.dev --dir demo --site DM-Akron
+    ./nrx --api https://demo.netbox.dev --dir demo --site DM-Akron
     ```

-4. If you have a CYJS file, run `./nrx.py --input cyjs --file <site>.cyjs --output cml` to create a topology file from the CYJS graph you exported in the previous step.
+4. If you have a CYJS file, run `./nrx --input cyjs --file <site>.cyjs --output cml` to create a topology file from the CYJS graph you exported in the previous step.
 For example, run:

     ```Shell
-    ./nrx.py --input cyjs --file demo/DM-Akron.cyjs --templates templates --output cml --dir demo
+    ./nrx --input cyjs --file demo/DM-Akron.cyjs --templates templates --output cml --dir demo
     ```

 ## Topology Visualization with Graphite